sass/sass/spec/spec.md

 > This an entrypoint to the specification; it's up to each implementation how it
 > exposes this to the user.

-This algorithm takes a local filesystem path `path` and returns a string.
+This algorithm takes a local filesystem path `path`, an optional list of [importers] `importers`, and an optional list of paths `load-paths`.
+It returns a string.

 * Let `text` be the result of decoding the binary contents of the file at `path`.